christianrowlands/network-survey-messaging/README.md

 The Network Survey Messaging API defines a set of messages that can be used for sending wireless network survey messages between two applications.

+The latest version of the API is published [here](https://messaging.networksurvey.app/).

 ## Why?
 The original purpose for this API was to facilitate sending LTE survey messages from the [Network Survey Android App](https://github.com/christianrowlands/android-network-survey) to a remote server via gRPC.
 However, it has been expanded not only to support additional protocols such as